Concerned Officers Movement

 Newsletter Logo of the Concerned Officers Movement.

 The Concerned Officers Movement (COM) was an organization of mainly junior officers formed within the U.S. military in the early 1970s.
 Though its principal purpose was opposition to the U.S. involvement in the Vietnam War, it also fought for First Amendment rights within the military.
-It was initiated in the Washington, D.C., area by commissioned officers who were also Vietnam Veterans, but rapidly expanded throughout all branches and many bases of the U.S. military, ultimately playing an influential role in the opposition to the Vietnam War.
-At least two of its chapters expanded their ranks to include enlisted personnel (non-officers), in San Diego changing the group's name to Concerned Military, and in Kodiak, Alaska, to Concerned Servicemen's Movement.
+It was initiated in the Washington, D.C., area by commissioned officers who were also Vietnam Veterans.
+It rapidly expanded throughout all branches and many bases of the U.S. military, ultimately playing an influential role in the opposition to the Vietnam War.
+At least two of its chapters expanded their ranks to include enlisted personnel (non-officers), with the San Diego chapter changing its name to Concerned Military, and the Kodiak, Alaska chapter to Concerned Servicemen's Movement.